hansott/psr7-cookies/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-If you like this package, feel free to [donate me a coffee](https://www.paypal.me/HansOtt/5) ☕️!
+If you like this package, feel free to [buy me a coffee](https://www.paypal.me/HansOtt/5) ☕️.

 ## Install